opendp/dp-wizard/README-PYPI.md

 [![pypi](https://img.shields.io/pypi/v/dp_wizard)](https://pypi.org/project/dp_wizard/)

-Building on what we've learned from [DP Creator](https://github.com/opendp/dpcreator), DP Wizard offers:

-- Easy installation with `pip install dp_wizard[app]`
-- Simplified single-user application design
-- Streamlined workflow that doesn't assume familiarity with differential privacy
-- Interactive visualization of privacy budget choices
-- UI development in Python with [Shiny](https://shiny.posit.co/py/)
+DP Wizard makes it easier to get started with differential privacy.

-You can run DP Wizard locally and upload your own CSV, or use the [cloud deployment](https://01966942-7eab-da99-0887-a7c483756aa8.share.connect.posit.cloud/) and only provide column names to protect your private data.
+You can run DP Wizard locally and upload your own CSV, or use the [cloud deployment](https://mccalluc-dp-wizard.share.connect.posit.cloud/) and only provide column names to protect your private data.
-In either case, you'll be prompted to describe the analysis you need, and then be able to download outputs including:
+In either case, you'll be prompted to describe your privacy budget and the analysis you need, including:

+- Grouping
+- DP means, medians, and histograms

+With that information, DP Wizard provides

-- A Jupyter notebook which demonstrates how to use [OpenDP](https://docs.opendp.org/).
+- A Jupyter notebook which demonstrates how to use the [OpenDP](https://docs.opendp.org/) library.
 - A plain Python script.
 - Text and CSV reports.